NowickiLukasz/premium-cocktails-ci-pp5/TESTING.md

 ### Social Links
 - All social links take the user to a blank new page according to the link clicked &check;

+### Deployment Comparison

+The site has been compared page by page from the development and deployed sites in order to view that the site is consistent with the development design.
+Each page has been found to be identical in design and in how it displays in the deployed state.